-Workiva Strengthens its Busine - GuruFocus.com
+Workiva Strengthens Its Busine - GuruFocus.com

-Workiva Inc. (NYSE:WK, Financial), the world’s leading cloud platform for assured integrated reporting, today announced that CDP, widely regarded as the leading disclosure system for measuring environmental impacts, has been incorporated into the Workiva platform to advance customers’ ESG programs.
-This latest innovation leverages Workiva’s ESG+Program and ESG+Explorer to streamline customer responses to CDP questionnaires, empowering companies to manage their sustainability data more efficiently and effectively, and drive positive environmental impact and business outcomes.
+NEW YORK, NY / ACCESSWIRE / May 3, 2023 / Workiva Inc. (NYSE:WK, Financial), the world's leading cloud platform for assured integrated reporting, announced that CDP, widely regarded as the leading disclosure system for measuring environmental impacts, has been incorporated into the Workiva platform to advance customers' ESG programs.
+This latest innovation leverages Workiva's ESG Program and ESG Explorer to streamline customer responses to CDP questionnaires, empowering companies to manage their sustainability data more efficiently and effectively, and drive positive environmental impact and business outcomes.
 According to CDP, more than 18,700 companies, representing half of global market capitalization, disclosed environmental data through its online response system in 2022, an increase of 38 percent over the previous year.

 "Having one single source of truth drives consistency, transparency, and auditability, which ultimately reduces costs and builds trust with stakeholders.
 As the technology company uniting financial reporting, ESG, audit and controls, Workiva is uniquely positioned to streamline the disclosure process while applying the same rigor and investor-grade assurance to climate data that's expected of financial data," said Paul Dickinson, Founder and Chair, CDP and ESG advisor, Workiva.
 "This is a significant and timely addition to Workiva's ESG reporting solution, and I believe it will be a game-changer-not only for sustainability professionals, but for the finance, audit, and risk management teams that are now responsible for corporate climate disclosures as well."